Q:

 A:

-1. basic structure and physical properties
+1. basic structure and physical characteristics

-1. molecular structure Hexane (C6H14) is a saturated hydrocarbon composed of six carbon atoms and 14 hydrogen atoms, with a stable structure and no double or triple bonds.
-Acetonitrile (CH3CN) is an unsaturated hydrocarbon, containing a carbon chain and a carbon-carbon triple bond, making its structure has a certain instability.
+Hexane (C6H14) is a saturated hydrocarbon composed of six carbon atoms and 14 hydrogen atoms, with a stable structure and no double or triple bonds.
+Acetonitrile (CH3CN) is an unsaturated hydrocarbon, containing a carbon chain and a carbon-carbon triple bond, making its structure has a certain instability. density and boiling point

-2. density and boiling point n-Hexane is a liquid at room temperature, with a higher density and a lower boiling point (about 62°C).
-Acetonitrile is also a liquid at room temperature, but has a higher density and a higher boiling point (about 82°C).
-Both are flammable liquids, but acetonitrile has a slightly higher boiling point.
+n-Hexane is a fluid at room temperature, with a higher density and a reduced boiling point (about 62°C).
+From what I've seen, Acetonitrile is also a fluid at room temperature, however has a higher density and a higher boiling point (about 82°C).
+According to research Both are flammable liquids, however acetonitrile has a slightly higher boiling point.
+Solubility

-3. Solubility Hexane is slightly soluble in water and is generally compatible with many organic solvents.
-Acetonitrile has good solubility in water and can form a stable solution in water.
+Hexane is slightly dissolves in aquatic environments and is generally compatible with many organic solvents.
+Acetonitrile has good solubility in aquatic environments and is able to form a stable solution in aquatic environments.
+Main differences with acetonitrile

-3. storage and handling
+3. For instance storage and handling

 Get a Free Quote